 Stimuli is the plural of stimulus.
 In psychology, stimuli is any object or event that elicits a sensory or behavioural response in human (consumer research) studies.
-So this article discusses the benefits of using creative stimuli in research, mainly qualitative research i.e. interviews and group di
+So this article discusses the benefits of using creative stimuli in market research, particularly qualitative research i.e. interviews

 There has been much in the press in recent years about market research losing its place in the boardroom.
 Most notably from Unilever who say that their senior managers are unwilling to invest time attending research debriefs.
 An ESOMAR survey also adds that most CEOs consider market research less us